4/28/2020

 Carl Richard

 Thanks very much.
-Hope everyone's safe and well.
-My first question is on pricing and incentives.
-And maybe you could talk generally, Abe or whoever would like to, about generally how you're looking at pricing and incentives now, where you've adjusted, what kinds of pricing and incentive adjustments you've made, and how consumers are responding to them.
+I hope everyone's safe and well.
+My first question is on pricing and incentives, and maybe you could talk generally, Abe, or whoever would like to, about generally how you're looking at pricing and incentives now, where you've adjusted, what kinds of price and incentive adjustments you've made, and how consumers are responding to them.

 speaker

-Carl, this is David.
-We were responding, I guess, community by community.
-We've kind of reset expectations on absorption, rerun, pace.
-Again, it kind of gets old saying, but to me it's a flag by flag operation.
+Oh, this is David.
+We are responding, I guess, community by community.
+We've kind of reset expectations on absorption, rerun pace.
+Again, it kind of gets old saying, but to me, it's a flag by flag operation.
 You've got to maintain a certain level of pace.
 And we adjust the incentives to maintain that pace.
-So reality is Texas, Florida have held up better, given all the constraints.
+So reality is Texas, Florida have held up better given all the constraints.
 And really after the shock of the first couple of weeks, our people out there have kind of got a rhythm and figured out how to sell houses.
-And all in, from my perspective, things are better than I had, than I was concerned they might be.
+And, you know, all in, from my perspective, things are better than I was concerned they might be.

 speaker